samyajyoti/elasticsearch-docker/README.md

 **NOTE**: user server certs as per your company use(you need crt and key file), update the filename in docker compose file

-3. Before build run this command in linux server to set the vm max memory
+3.Before build run this command in linux server to set the vm max memory

 ```sudo sysctl -w vm.max_map_count=262144```